 Federal policy solutions — such as Housing Choice Vouchers, the national Housing Trust Fund, and Low Income Housing Tax Credits — are effective, but are chronically underfunded and face unprecedented threats.
 Only 1 in 4 families who qualify for federal housing assistance receive the help they need.
 Effective federal housing policies should be expanded to scale.

 Despite the magnitude of the problem, affordable housing for low-income people is not yet a national priority.
 Going forward, a diverse range of stakeholders from various sectors will be necessary to generate widespread support and to effectuate federal policies that protect and expand affordable housing.

 NOW THEREFORE BE IT RESOLVED that the signatories of this resolution support a national, multi-sector campaign to meet the housing needs of the nation’s low-income people.
-To that end, we endorse the creation and launch of the Opportunity Starts at Home campaign and are committed to serving as members of the campaign’s Steering Committee.
+To that end, we endorse the creation and launch of the Opportunity Starts at Home campaign and are committed to supporting its work.
 We come from a wide range of sectors, each with our own perspectives and concerns.
 Yet we all understand the importance of housing within our respective fields, and we all believe that federal policies which protect and expand affordable housing will help us achieve our own respective goals.
 Such policies would help bridge the growing gap between income and the rising cost of housing; provide aid to people experiencing job losses or other economic shocks to avert housing instability or homelessness; expand the affordable housing stock for low-income renters; and defend existing rental assistance and other targeted housing resources from harmful cuts.

 1 in 4 renters in America – 11.4 million households – have extremely low incomes and cannot afford the rent.